Phenacogrammus aurantiacus

+Distribution and habitat

-It is found in central Africa, in the Kouilou basin within the Republic of the Congo (RotC), and the Ogooué basin (which lies in both Gabon and the RotC).
-The species also inhabits the middle and upper reaches of the Congo River and associated waterbodies of the Congo basin.
-(The two Congo countries—RotC and DR Congo—both encompass parts of the Congo river and basin.)
+Phenacogrammus aurantiacus is found in central Africa, within the Kouilou basin of the Republic of the Congo (RotC), and the Ogooué basin, which lies in both Gabon and the RotC.
+The species also inhabits the middle and upper reaches of the Congo River and associated waterbodies of the Congo Basin.
+The two Congo countries—RotC and DR Congo—both encompass parts of the Congo river and basin.